Course - Optical Networking - TM8106

 Learning methods and activities

 Interactive lectures and colloquia.
 It is expected that the students are well prepared in advance before participating.
 Obligatory exercises.
-One of the exercises will be discrete event simulation of performance in an optical network.
+One of the exercises will be simulation of an optical network problem.

 Recommended previous knowledge